Nauchnik/alias/README.md

 make

 make command builds binaries for every IPASIR-compatable SAT solver from the folder alias/ipasir/sat/.
-By default, this folder contains sources for picosat solver.
+By default, this folder contains sources for the picosat solver.
 In order to build any other IPASIR-compatable solver, one should copy its sources into the mentioned folder.
 Solvers from the SAT
 Competition 2017 Incremental track https://baldur.iti.kit.edu/sat-competition-2017/solvers/incremental/ can also  be used fot this purpose.
-For instance, to build IPASIR-based glucose4, on should:
+For instance, to build IPASIR-based glucose4, one should:

 - download to base alias folder the archive https://baldur.iti.kit.edu/sat-competition-2017/solvers/incremental/glucose-ipasir.zip